-Prior to beginning graduate study in Asian Studies, the Director of Graduate Studies will serve as the faculty Temporary Advisor until the student completes a request for a Supervisory Committee.
-Prior to the selection of a Supervisory Committee Chair, the Temporary Advisor will assist in formulating the student's program of study.
-Newly admitted students should arrange a meeting with the Director of Graduate Studies upon their acceptance of an offer from the Asian Studies MA Program or before the fall term of their first year in the program to discuss program of study.
-The selection of a Supervisory Committee Chair and Supervisory Committee should be finalized early in the Spring Semester of the first year.
+Prior to beginning graduate study in Asian Studies, the Director of Graduate Studies (DGS) will serve as the faculty mentor until the student completes a request for a Supervisory Committee.
+Prior to the selection of a Supervisory Committee Chair, the DGS will assist in formulating the student's program of study.
+Newly admitted students should arrange a meeting with the Director of Graduate Studies upon their acceptance of an offer from the Asian Studies MA Program or before the fall term of their first year in the program to discuss their program of study.
+The selection of a Supervisory Committee Chair and Supervisory Committee should be finalized early in the second semester of the first year (see section 3.2).